 The first step before painting the fence is to properly prepare the surface to ensure that the paint can go on without issue.
 Mow the lawn and trim any vegetation that is growing near the fence for easy access.
 Next, check the existing fence for any cracked, broken, or otherwise damaged fence boards.

 Put on safety glasses and gloves to stay safe while working, then use a hammer, screwdriver, or drill to remove nails or screws and replace any broken fence boards.
-New fence boards should be attached with rust-resistant nails or screws.
+New fence boards should be attached with rust-resistant, exterior-grade nails or screws.

 If the fence has been painted previously, you will need to use a paint scraper to remove paint that is chipped or flaking before using sandpaper to smooth down the surface of the fence.
 Consider using an orbital sander to make this process easier.